Bealby/grandpas-pocket-watch-shop/README.md

   correctly.
 Icons are used in the contact form to highlight the send functionalities for better UI and UX.

+- For registered users the `Full Name` and `Email` fields will be prefilled.

 - Once an email is submitted the user is redirected to a success page and an info window pops-up to confirm that the email has been sent.
 The email received